kadjar/SoccerRater/README.md

 # SoccerRater

-_A proof-of-concept socketed web application for soccer fans to interact with any game by submitting player ratings, and comparing those ratings against soccer experts, friends, etc._
+_A proof-of-concept socketed web application for soccer fans to interact with any game by submitting player ratings, compare those ratings against soccer experts, friends, etc._

 ## Project Setup